BirdiePeep/CppCSharpBridge/README.md

 # CppCSharpBridge
-Simple tool to bridge C++ and Mono C#.
+Simple tool to bridge C++ and C# for embedded Mono projects.
 No external dependencies required.

 # Overview